The Harvest Garden offers visitors the opportunity to learn about the critical

 abundance of pollinators in

-Garden mimic habitat in the wild - habitat which has been lost
+Garden mimic the wild, habitat which has been lost

 Habitat Garden provides pollinators (native bees, butterflies, wasps, beetles,